CellProfiling/pipex/README.md

   - `-tile_relabel=<yes or no to relabel sequentially the tile segments>` : example -> -tile_relabel=no. **OBS**: special option to have the segments of each tile relabeled sequentially, which may be useful to have possible unique identifiers per tile
   - `-extend_tile=<yes or no to have bigger border tiles>` : example -> -extend_tile=no. **OBS**: special option to have the last right and bottom border tile of the image extended to reach their limit if the image length and width does not match an exact tile size multiplier

-- `preprocessing.py` : [BETA] preprocesses the images to try to fix common microscope acquisition problems.
-It can remove lower and/or upper intensities (background and/or artifacts), increase the exposure and/or generate a heat map.
-If the image suffers from severe tiling, preprocessing can try to help in different ways: reducing light gradients in each tile, homogenize the intensities of all the tiles and/or smooth the tile cuts.
-[NOTE] if more than one image is provided in the data folder, preprocessing will calculate all transforming operations in the first file and apply them equally in the rest of them; this is useful to modify proportionally all markers/channels present in the same original microscope image, which will most probably suffer of the same light/intensity problems.
-  - `-data=</path/to/images/folder>` : example -> -data=/home/lab/pipeline/data. **OBS**: this is the data folder
-  - `-threshold_min=<number, percentage of intensity>` : example -> -threshold_min=1. **OBS**: this is minimum percentage of the global intensity (the image limit) from which all intensities below will be deleted.
-  - `-threshold_max=<number, percentage of intensity>` : example -> -threshold_min=99. **OBS**: this is maximum percentage of the global intensity (the image limit) from which all intensities above will be deleted.
-  - `-balance_tiles=<yes or no>` : example -> -balance_tiles=yes. **OBS**: this activates the option to try to homogenize the intensities of all the tiles
-  - `-tile_size=<number of pixels>` : example -> -tile_size=1844. **OBS**: this is the size of the image square tiles
-  - `-bright_levels=<number, main levels of intensity in the image [normally 3-5 and their 2 selected focus]>` : example -> -bright_levels=4:1:3. **OBS**: this is the number of otsu thresholds to use while processing the image and the two ones selected as main intervals.
-If you use 0 it will default to 3:1:2 but provide a sample of many otsu intervals as output files.
-  - `-light_gradient=<number, factor of complexity of light issues [1 to 4 should be enough]>` : example -> -light_gradient=3. **OBS**: this is the exponential value of squared sub-tiles that will be used to try to reduce the light gradients in each tile.
-  - `-stitch_size=<number of pixels>` : example -> -stitch_size=20. **OBS**: this specifies the width of the region to use while performing the smooth operation in the tile cuts
-  - `-exposure=<number, percentage of the base intensity>` : example -> -exposure=150. **OBS**: this increases the exposure of the image once it has been preprocessed
-  - `-heat_map=<yes or no>` : example -> -heat_map=yes. **OBS**: this generates a heat_map of the preprocessed image

 - `generate_tissuumaps.py` : generates TissUUmaps project for interactive visualization and quality control of the downstream analysis and cell segmentation.
 Uses the following parameters:
   - `-data=</path/to/images/folder>` : example -> -data=/home/lab/pipeline/data. **OBS**: this is the data folder
   - `-include_marker_images=<yes or no or list of present specific markers to display as image layers>` : example -> -include_marker_images=DAPI,SST,GORASP2. **OBS**: this includes the specified markers as image layers in the TissUUmaps project.
 If this is not set, no image layers will be included